 ** The 3-digit (e.g. EOS 600D) and 4-digit (e.g. EOS 1200D) Canon EOS camera do not have a selectable silent mode, but this feature is included and is permanently on when Live View is selected.
 More information from Charles Krebs and Canon USA.

 *** The Canon EOS 60D and 80D have been reported to have a vibration problem in silent mode.

 Most of the Olympus equipment can be fitted to a Canon EOS or Olympus E-series body using readily-available adapters.
 One exception is the Auto Bellows, because the long release lever on the camera body mount hits the protruding pentaprism on the EOS and E-series bodies.
 For the EOS 40D and 600D, this problem can be fixed by using a 14 mm extension tube, while the EOS 5D Mk II needs only a 7 mm tube.
 Most Olympus E-series bodies also need a 7 mm extension tube when used with the Auto Bellows, although the E-1, E-300 and E-330 do not need a tube.

 Several manufacturers have produced digital cameras that are not SLRs but do have interchangeable lenses.
-Most of them have shallow bodies that allow Olympus OM lenses to be mounted and to focus to infinity, but most of them have sensors even smaller than APS-C. Canon make EOS M series mirrorless cameras with APS-C sensors, but have made them incompatible with remote use with EOS Utility.
+Most of them have shallow bodies that allow Olympus OM lenses to be mounted and to focus to infinity, but most of them have sensors even smaller than APS-C. Canon make EOS M series mirrorless cameras with APS-C sensors, but has made them incompatible with remote use with EOS Utility.